Dec. 22, 2017

 6. Use 1 tablespoon of the butter to grease the muffin tray.
 Set aside.

-7. Mix together the coconut sugar and the remaining ½ teaspoon cinnamon and nutmeg in a bowl.
+7. Mix together the coconut sugar, the remaining ½ teaspoon of cinnamon, and the nutmeg in a bowl.
 Set aside.

-8. On a lightly floured counter, roll the pastry into a 12 by 10-inch rectangle with a short side parallel to yourself.
+8. On a lightly floured counter, roll the pastry into a 12-by-10-inch rectangle with the short side parallel to you.

 9. Brush the puff pastry with apricot preserves.
-Sprinkle it with coconut sugar-cinnamon-nutmeg mixture.
+Sprinkle it with a mixture of coconut sugar, cinnamon, and nutmeg mixture.

 10. Using a pizza wheel or a knife, cut the pastry lengthwise into 6 strips.
 Each strip should be 10 by 2 inches. * Watch the quick video above for a visual on this.*

-11. Working one strip at a time, place 10-12 slices of apples, peel side out, overlapping each other, leaving 1-inch border of dough along the bottom.
+11. Working one strip at a time, place 10-12 apple slices, peel side out, overlapping each other, leaving a 1-inch border of dough along the bottom.
 Fold the bottom inch of dough onto the apples, leaving the top of the apple slices exposed.
-Using the rest of the butter, lightly brush the bottom pastry and roll the dough into a pinwheel.
-Place in the muffin pan apple side up.

-13. Bake until golden brown for 40-45 minutes, rotating the muffin pan halfway through the baking process.
+14. Bake until golden brown, 40-45 minutes, rotating the muffin pan halfway through the baking process.

 Notes